 068.724 Theoretical Foundations of Occupational Therapy (3) An in-depth study of the theory base in Occupational Therapy.
 The focus of the course is models of occupation and their impact on occupational therapy practice.
 068.725 Facilitating Client-Centred Processes (3) This is a theory and practical course designed to develop an advanced understanding of the principles of client-centred practice.
 The focus of the course will be the development of the requisite knowledge, skills and attitudes to evaluate and implement client-centred approaches and facilitate environments conducive to client-centred practice.
 068.726 Assistive Technology (3) A theory and practice course designed to develop an advanced understanding of the application of technology for individuals with disabilities as a means to occupation.
 Particular emphasis will be on evaluating the impact and understanding the theory guiding the use of assistive technology, and developing an understanding of the contexts in which assistive technologies are used.
-SECTION 46: Microbiology Head: P.C.
+068.727 Pain and Rehabilitation (3) Designed to enhance the student's knowledge of basic science and clinical investigations related to pain, as well as the clinical relevance of pain transmission and modulation in rehabilitation.
+Delivered in small group tutorial format to facilitate student interaction and exchange of information.
+SECTION 45: Microbiology Head: P.C.
 Loewen General Office: 418 Buller Building Telephone: (204) 474 9372 Fax: (204) 474 7603 E-mail: sberg@ms.umanitoba.ca Website: www.umanitoba.ca/science/microbiology Academic Staff Professor Emeritus Suzuki, I., B.Sc.
 (Tokyo), Ph.D.
 (Iowa).